julik/projectionist/README.markdown

 This will take your camera across a framerange, and create a number of projecting cameras frozen at frames in the framerange.
 From each one of these it will create a frame hold node and a project3d shader, and the shaders will all be combined.
 So the output of this command is a group that has all the projection cameras embedded into it, as well as shaders - it's output is also a shader.
 Connect a premultiplied plate into the input of the group, and it's output is a projection shader with multiple frames layered on top of each other.
-Layering uses alpha masking, so if you roto out your talent you will get a ready cleanplate out of this in no time flat.
+Layering uses alpha masking, so if you roto out your talent you will get a cleanplate in the shader space.

-It's also majorly useful for extracting textures from big camera moves - like flyovers and aerial shots.
+It's also majorly useful for extracting textures from big camera moves - like flyovers, aerial shots or drive shots.

+The layering setting defines the stacking order of the projected patches.
+In general, you layer *back to front* (the default) if your camera is moving *forward*, and you layer *front to back* if your camera is moving *backwards* through the framerange.
+This helps because the projected patches with higher definition images will end up on top of the layer stack.

 ### Convert this camera to nodal with dolly axis